hugoalh/scan-virus-ghaction/README.md

 ### 🛡 Anti Virus Software

 - [ClamAV](https://www.clamav.net)
-  > ClamAV, by [Cisco](https://www.cisco.com), is an open source anti-virus engine for detecting trojans, viruses, malware & other malicious threats.
+  > ClamAV, by [Cisco](https://www.cisco.com), is an open source anti virus engine for detecting trojans, viruses, malware, and other malicious threats.
 - **(>= v0.6.0)** [YARA](http://virustotal.github.io/yara) ([Rules List][yara-rules-list])
-  > YARA, by [VirusTotal](https://www.virustotal.com), is a tool aimed at (but not limited to) helping malware researchers to identify and classify malware samples.
+  > YARA, by [VirusTotal](https://www.virustotal.com), is a tool aimed at but not limited to help malware researchers to identify and classify malware samples.

 ### ⚠ Disclaimer